Premenstrual syndrome: how to alleviate the symptoms

 Causes still obscure

-This syndrome involves hormonal factors although the exact mechanisms are still difficult to specify and are not all well identified.
+This syndrome involves hormonal factors although the exact mechanisms are still difficult to specify and are not yet all well identified.

 Even if the hypothesis of a link with physiological hormonal fluctuations seems expected, it appears that a genetic predisposition can also be considered.